Types of Wi‑Fi Routers: The Ultimate Guide

 While fiber-optic internet typically requires a separate ONT (Optical Network Terminal), these routers are optimized to work with high-speed fiber connections.
 Features often include:

-• Multiple Gigabit LAN ports for wired devices
+• Multiple Gigabit or multi‑gig LAN ports for wired devices

 Choosing the Right WiFi Router